 The Autodesk Innovation Genome is one of the methods we use at Autodesk for innovation.
-You can learn more about on the Autodesk Innovation site.
+You can learn more about it.

 We've all done brainstorming before — where you get a bunch of people together, and they throw out as many ideas as possible.
 But what if the brainstorming was organized?
 One of the parts of the genome is a structured brainstorming exercise where you take an innovation target (a problem you wish to solve), and consider seven questions about possible solutions for that target.

 - What could we look at in a new way?

 - What could we use in a new way, or for the first time?